lexyleinchen/Stand-Sit-Reminder/README.md

 ## License

-© 2026 Lexy.
+© 2026 lexyleinchen.
 All rights reserved.

 This software is free to use, but may not be modified or redistributed without permission.